AKeys05/ai110-module3show-musicrecommendersimulation-starter/README.md

 - What happened when you added tempo or valence to the score
 - How did your system behave for different types of users

+I tested four distinct user profiles on my music recommender system: default, acoustic focus, club rush and punk spirit.
+I was looking for verification that the five recommendations had accurately calculated song scores that matched the vibe of the profile in terms of the tempo, energy, mood, etc. I felt that all 4 of the tested profiles returned expected results (e.g., mellow study music for acoustic focus and high-energy dancing songs for club rush).
+I also ran a few tests with some critical edge cases such as if the profile has conflicting preferences, tied preferences, or a single feature that dominates the rest.
+In all cases, it again behaved as expected by heavily favoring the highest-weighted mood or genre matches, and then using the numeric similarities to break close calls.

 ---

 ## Limitations and Risks